myalt2335/Test/README.md

 To define a function:

 ```
-add with numbers a and b
+add with numbers x and y
-    whats a plus b?
+    whats x plus y?
 thats it
 ```

 To call the function:

 ```
-whats add with numbers a and b?
+whats add with numbers x and y?
 ```

 ## Input/Output (I/O)